 A non-degree seeking student whose work is unsatisfactory and who has been suspended from the university for academic reasons may not re-enroll without permission of the Dean of Undergraduate Education.

 Non-degree seeking students may not be eligible for financial aid.
 It is recommended that applicants contact the UT Dallas Financial Aid Office for more information at 972-883-2941.

 NOTE: International students may not enroll as non-degree seeking students; exceptions may be made for the summer session for those international students enrolled in a degree program elsewhere.

 Second Baccalaureate Degrees

-Students who earned an undergraduate degree at UT Dallas or another institution of higher education should apply for admission through Apply Texas, submit official transcripts from all non-UT Dallas college coursework, pay the non-refundable application fee(s), and be reviewed for admission.
-Such students often earn admission through individual review by the Admissions Committee.
-Students seeking a second baccalaureate degree should also contact the department to which they are applying for more information.
+Before applying, students seeking a second baccalaureate degree should contact the department to which they are applying for more information.
+Upon acknowledgement from the school, students who earned an undergraduate degree at UT Dallas or another institution of higher education should apply for admission through Apply Texas, submit official transcripts from all non-UT Dallas college coursework, pay the non-refundable application fee(s), and be reviewed for admission.
+Such students often earn admission through individual review established by the school's internal admissions process for this type of degree.